sarloet/CRISPR_Validation/README.md

 # CRISPR_Validation

-Code for CompBio coding Challange
+Code for CompBio coding Challenge.
+Code is in .ipynb format for visualization purposes.

 Features:

-- Barcodes of replicates and target sequence can be specfied
+- Barcodes of replicates and target sequences can be specified and more barcodes added.
-- Accounts for frameshift of barcode sequences (+203 additional sequences profiled)
+- Accounts for frameshifts in barcode sequences (+203 additional sequences profiled).
-- Avoids reading in entire fastq file
+- Avoids reading the entire FASTQ file into memory.

 Nice to have:

-- Account for mutations in target sequence and barcodes
+- Account for mutations in target sequences and barcodes.
-- Make more scalable for larger and multible fastq file inputs
+- Make the code more scalable for larger and multiple FASTQ file inputs.